2017 - Barry Alvarez

 2016 - Bud Selig

-MLB’S Commissioner Emeritus, Bud Selig transformed the game of baseball in many ways during 20+ years with MLB, and is credited with bringing baseball back to Milwaukee.
-A cancer survivor himself, he used MLB to raise cancer awareness, support research and celebrate survivorship.
+MLB’S Commissioner Emeritus, Bud Selig, transformed the game of baseball during 20+ years with MLB.
+He’s credited with bringing baseball back to Milwaukee.
+As a cancer survivor himself, he utilized MLB to raise cancer awareness, support research and celebrate survivorship.

 2015 - Bob Uecker

-“Mr. Baseball” started his career as a catcher for the Milwaukee Braves in 1962 and later became a television host and actor.
-Uecker is a beloved member of the Milwaukee community and has been the Milwaukee Brewers play-by-play announcer since 1971.
+“Mr. Baseball” started his career as a catcher for the Milwaukee Braves in 1962 and later became a TV host and actor.
+Uecker is a beloved member of the Milwaukee community and has been the Brewers play-by-play announcer since 1971.

 2014 - Robin Yount

-With a 20-year career with the Milwaukee Brewers, Robin Yount collected more hits in the 1980s than any other player.
-This MVP gives back to the community in many ways, and has been a great friend of the Vince Lombardi Cancer Foundation.
+During his 20-year career with the Milwaukee Brewers, Robin Yount collected more hits in the 1980s than any other player.
+This MVP gives back to the community in many ways and has remained a great friend of the Vince Lombardi Cancer Foundation.

 2013 - Andy North

-A Wisconsin native, Andy North has embarked on a successful PGA career, winning the 1978 and 1985 U.W.
-Open Championships, and becoming one of the sport’s top earners.
+Wisconsin native, Andy North has led a successful PGA career, winning the 1978 and 1985 U.S. Open Championships and has become one of the sport’s top earners.
 He was elected to the Wisconsin Athletic Hall of Fame in 1998.

 2012 - David Robinson

-Known by the NBA fans as “The Admiral,” David Robinson is a scholar and athlete.
+David “The Admiral” Robinson is a scholar and athlete.
 A graduate of the U.S. Naval Academy, Robinson was a first-round draft pick by the San Antonio Spurs.
-The David Robinson Foundation has awarded more than $2 million to community programs.
+He founded the David Robinson Foundation, which has awarded over $2 million to community programs.

 2011 - Green Bay Packers

-Thirteen representatives from Super Bowl I, II, XXXI and XLV joined us to recognize the four Super Bowl Championship teams.
-Each of the players and coaches recounted how difficult it was to get to the Super Bowl and come away victorious, but what an honor it is to be a member of the Green Bay Packers.
+Thirteen representatives from Super Bowl I, II, XXXI and XLV joined us as we recognized the four Super Bowl Championship teams.
+Each of the players and coaches recounted their journey to the Super Bowl and what an honor it was to be a member of the Green Bay Packers.

 2010 - Mike Ditka

-For the first time, the Award of Excellence was presented to one of the Chicago Bears.
-Not just any Bear— ”Da Coach.”
-Iron Mike Ditka was presented the award for his excellence in football, as well as his philanthropy.
+For the first time, the Vince Lombardi Award of Excellence was presented to one of the Chicago Bears, ”Da Coach,” Iron Mike Ditka.
+He was presented the award for his excellence in football, as well as for his philanthropic efforts.

 2009 - Roger staubach

-Roger Staubach is a graduate of the United States Naval Academy, a Heisman Trophy winner, and a legendary Hall of Fame quarterback for the Dallas Cowboys.
-Today, he is a successful business person and heavily involved with his community.
+Roger Staubach is a graduate of the U.S. Naval Academy, a Heisman Trophy winner and a legendary Hall of Fame quarterback for the Dallas Cowboys.
+Today, he is a successful businessperson and remains heavily involved with his community.

 2008 - Willie Davis

 Willie Davis made his mark on the Green Bay Packers as a competitive defensive lineman.
-He earned his master’s degree, has been president of All-Pro Broadcasting since 1976 and silenced the crowed at the 18th Annual Dinner Ball with his personal story of prostate cancer.
+He earned his MBA in 1968 and has been president of All-Pro Broadcasting since 1976.
+At the 18th Annual Dinner Ball, he silenced the crowd with his personal story of prostate cancer.

 2007 - Mario Andretti